Textures

 Soft texture overlay

 Sometimes hardware coloring is not enough, because it affects the whole tile.
-Soft texture overlays were added to Minetest to allow the dynamic coloring of only specific parts of the node's texture.
+Soft texture overlays were added to Luanti to allow the dynamic coloring of only specific parts of the node's texture.
 For example a grass block may have colored grass, while keeping the dirt brown.

 These overlays are 'soft', because unlike texture modifiers, the layers are not merged in the memory, but they are simply drawn on top of each other.
 This allows different hardware coloring, but also means that tiles with overlays are drawn slower.
 Using too much overlays might cause FPS loss.